Your Zype account's settings allow you to customize Zype according to your specific requirements. These include the following:

 On the Zype Admin Dashboard, click the Tools menu at the top, then Settings.

-On the Monetization tab, you can view and edit your Stripe and Braintree settings (if you are using one or the other, or both) and set the default payment type for subscriptions, purchases and rentals, pass plans, and redemption codes.
+On the Monetization tab, you can view and edit your Stripe, Braintree or Recurly settings (if you are using one or more of these services) and set the default payment type for subscriptions, purchases and rentals, pass plans, and redemption codes.

 If you are using Amazon In-App Purchasing and are publishing your Amazon Fire TV app with your own developer account, you can also set your Amazon In-App Purchasing Shared Key here.

-If you are using device linking in your app endpoints, you can also toggle ON your device linking settings here, thus enabling automatic device unlinking when consumers cancel their subscriptions to your plans.
+Suppose you are using device linking in your app endpoints.
+In that case, you can also toggle ON your device linking settings here, thus enabling automatic device unlinking when consumers cancel their subscriptions to your plans.